Last Updated on September 10, 2023 by melissanreynolds

 As part of the blog I have the opportunity to do affiliate marketing.
 This means I can promote products and services I like and receive a portion of the cost.
 Like when I told you about MSM supplement for pain in this post.
 If you decide to try it and use my link, I make a tiny commission.
 Eventually it all adds up.
 The important thing here is that I would have written the post anyway, the potential to make a little bit of income is secondary.

 Some people have made very successful blogs and make a good living from them, but that takes investment and a lot of energy.
 It is also usually in other niches (subject areas) because nobody goes into the chronic illness niche to make lots of money.

-I chose Teachable to host my courses.
+I use Payhip for my courses and worksheets.
 I did a lot of research around the key players in online course software and chose this one after careful deliberation and a play with a couple of the other options.
 It has been easy to set up and use.

 Teaching /Live Services

 Do you have something to teach or a service to perform in real life?
 Or live, virtually?
 You could do it with: